davepickup/Predict-Kickstarter-Success/README.md

 The goal of this project is to use data from previous projects to build a classifier to predict whether a future project will be successfully funded.

-I've included a jupyter notebook for EDA, and model selection along with "run" and "model" scripts.
+I've included a jupyter notebook for EDA, and model selection along with run.py and model.py scripts.
-THe run.py can be used to download the data and train the model, which ouputs a pickle file.
+The run.py can be used to download the data and train the model, which ouputs a pickle file.
 There is also a small test set to predict on.